JenaLRW/sliders/README.md

 # Range Slider

-A **price range selector** commonly used in e-commerce platforms to filter products by price.
+A **number range selector** commonly used in e-commerce platforms to filter products by price.
+Learning these concepts for a project at https://github.com/dmorton714/CodeYouJobBoard

 ### Features Covered